martinmoene/span-lite/README.md

 ### Provide `make_span()` functions
 -D<b>span_FEATURE_MAKE_SPAN_TO_STD</b>=14
-Define this to the highest C++ language version for which to provide creator functions `nonstd::make_span()`.
+Define this to the highest C++ language version for which to provide creator functions `nonstd::make_span()`, like 98, 03, 11, 14, 17, 20.
 Default is undefined.

 ### Provide `byte_span()` functions
 -D<b>span_FEATURE_BYTE_SPAN</b>=1